Best Evernote alternative apps for Mac

 Evernote pricing

-The app has three plans – Free, Personal, and Professional.
+The app has five plans – Free, Personal, Professional, Teams, and Enterprise.
 The Free plan allows individual users to create notes, track tasks, set reminders, and organize their day on the web, their desktops, and phones.
 The Free plan has limits on note size, the number of devices that can be synced (up to two devices), does not have the offline access feature, and a few others.

-The Personal plan for paid Evernote subscription is $8.99/month and the Professional plan is $10.99/month.
-There’s also the Teams plan for businesses at $14.99 per user per month (yes, if you are a business with smaller margins and have a larger team, you might feel the price is getting a little steep).
-Prices may vary across regions though, so check the prices on the Evernote website to be sure!
+The Personal plan for a paid Evernote subscription is $14.99/mo (or $10.83 with an annual subscription), and the Professional plan is $17.99/month.
+There’s also the Teams plan for businesses at $24.99 per user per month (yes, if you are a business with smaller margins and have a larger team, you might feel the price is getting a little steep).
+Prices may vary across regions, though, so check the prices on the Evernote website to be sure!

-Whether it’s Evernote pricing, lack of features you need in your daily flow, or simple desire for a change, we are not going to hold it against you if you feel like going for an Evernote alternative.
+Whether it’s Evernote pricing, lack of features you need in your daily flow, or simple desire for a change, I'm not going to hold it against you if you feel like going for an Evernote alternative.
 In fact, you don’t have to stick to one app with your notes at all!
-After all, it’s 2023, and there’s an app for everything.

-Explore all the Evernote alternative options we’ve hand-picked for you below.
+Explore all the Evernote alternative options I’ve hand-picked for you below.

-The first alternative that we can confidently recommend is NotePlan.
-It’s our top choice when it comes to planning and organizing notes.
+The first alternative that I can confidently recommend is NotePlan.
+It’s my top choice when it comes to planning and organizing notes.

 The app’s comprehensive note management system allows you to create folders within folders within folders within folders, manage your notes, add tasks to your calendar, and get a bird’s eye view of all your agenda.